 IV.
 HISTORY MINOR: The department offers a 20-credit minor.
 The minimum distribution requirement is as follows: History 140, one course dealing with a period before 1500, one course in American history, one course in European history after 1500, one course in non-Western history, and one additional history course of the student's choosing.
 No more than one 2-credit History 200 course may be counted toward the minor.
-Students may count no more than three of the following courses toward the major or minor: HIST 130, HIST 131, HIST 160, HIST 161, and either IDS 171 or IDS 172.
-Requirements vary for students interested in a minor for teaching certification.
-The history education minor requires 24 credit hours.
-Please consult the Department of Education for details.
+Students may count no more than three of the following courses toward the minor: HIST 130, HIST 131, HIST 160, HIST 161, and either IDS 171 or IDS 172.